Student & Community ServicesPHONE: 714-628-5424 • FAX: 714-628-4061

 OUSD Inter-District Forms (to transfer OUTSIDE of OUSD)

-Open Enrollment Forms are available at each school site.
+Open Enrollment Forms are NOT available at each school site.

 McPherson Magnet School

 Students interested in attending McPherson Magnet School must participate in a lottery.
 In order to participate in the lottery at McPherson Magnet School (K-8), families will need to attend one of the orientation meetings at McPherson Magnet School.
 For additional information, please call 714-628-4329.